newaetech/chipwhisperer/docs/source/Targets/CW303 Arm.md

 # CW303 Arm Target

 The ChipWhisperer-Lite board has a break-away target board section.
-This target can be used attached to the CW-Lite or separated and connected via ribbon cable.
+This target can be used attached to the CWLite or separated and connected via ribbon cable.
 The breakaway target board has a slightly different feature set than the CW308T-STM32F3 target board.
 For more info, see the CW308T-STM32F documentation.